 Regulation of Advertising

 Ever since Vance Packard's report, The Hidden Persuaders, appeared in 1957 there has been a lot of anxiety about the effects of advertising.
 Like violence, advertising is supposed to have a particular effect on the minds of younger and less educated audiences.
+Ads can transcend the medium in which they first appear by inviting all kinds of comment and headlines - as well as earning themselves a place in history.

 Legal, Decent, Honest And Truthful

 In order to monitor and control advertising a number of different regulatory bodies have been established.
 Many countries have an Advertising Standards Authority, whose job it is to listen to complaints from the public, and establish whether or not a particular ad or campaign should be withdrawn.
-In the UK the situation is complex, as each medium is governed by a different regulatory body:<
+In the UK the situation is complex, as each medium is governed by a different regulatory body:

-Regulation in Hong Kong
+Regulation of Advertising in Hong Kong

 Hong Kong is regarded as a main centre for advertising in Asia, and agencies here are increasingly offering their services in China.
 The Hong Kong government is therefore anxious to promote the advertising industry as ethical, and offering value for money.